darwinrecreant/sansar-scripting-guide/README.md

 ## Sansar Controls

-User controls can be subscribed to using `User.Client.Subscribe()`.
+User controls can be subscribed to using `AgentPrivate.Client.Subscribe()`.
 Currently there is no way to block Sansar native controls when listening to them.

 | Keyword | Desktop | Vive | Rift | Notes |
 |---------|:-------:|:----:|:----:|-------|